helios-yamet/Fitness-Station/README.md

 #### Main site content - Purchasing products

--  As a returning subscriber, I want to view all my purchases on one page, this helps me keep a log of what I have purchased and when.
+-  As a returning member, I want to view all my purchases on one page, this helps me keep a log of what I have purchased and when.

 -  As a new user, I want to recieve a confirmation of my purchase to ensure my payment has gone through.